iltommi/qdb-documentation/source/api/cpp.rst

     h.close();

-Note that when the :cpp:class:`handle` object is destroyed, :cpp:func:`handle::close` is automatically closed.
+Note that when the :cpp:class:`handle` object is destroyed, :cpp:func:`handle::close` is automatically called.

 .. caution::
     The usage of :c:func:`qdb_close` with :cpp:class:`handle` object results in undefined behaviour.